 Is this really insurmountable?
 Cash transfers are much easier to audit than big aid projects; you can see just what’s reaching people.
-The budget needs to include an allowance for overhead so that the government would cover all costs and salaries, while still serving the population.
-That could encourage a more reciprocal relationship with citizens, rather than one in which the government can do as it pleases.
+The budget needs to include an allowance for distribution costs.
+Having the government administer it would encourage a more reciprocal relationship with citizens, rather than one in which the government can do as it pleases.

 How much money are we talking about?

 It’s likely to be a modest help, but there’s no way to predict more than that, for several reasons.
 First, we don’t even have good figures about how much aid is flowing right now.
 The OECD tracks Official Development Assistance (ODA) from its member countries.
 Repeatedly, these countries have committed to contributing 0.7% of their GNI as foreign aid.
 Suppose they did, and it were distributed evenly among the 20% of the world’s poorest people, with 10% going to distribution costs.
 That would come to about US $15 per person each month.